CorvusPrudens/Firewheel/DESIGN_DOC.md

 > \* This conflict arises in how state is expected to be synchronized between the user's state and the state of the processor.
 In a DAW, the state is tied to the state of the "transport", and the host is allowed to discard any user-generated parameter update events that conflict with this transport state (or vice versa).
 However, in a game engine and other generic applications, the user's state can dynamically change at any time.
 So to avoid the processor state from becoming desynchronized with the user's state, parameter update events are only allowed to come from a single source (the user), and are gauranteed to not be discarded by the engine.

 * MIDI on the audio-graph level (It will still be possible to create a custom sampler/synthesizer nodes that read MIDI files as input.)
+    * EDIT: There is now a similar way to achieve this using the `ProcStore`.
 * Parameter events on the audio-graph level (as in you can't pass parameter update events from one node to another)
-    * EDIT: This is now a similar way to achieve this using the `ProcStore`.
+    * EDIT: There is now a similar way to achieve this using the `ProcStore`.
 * Connecting to system MIDI devices (Although this feature could be added in the future if there is enough demand for it).
 * Built-in synthesizer instruments (This can still be done with third-party nodes/CLAP plugins.)
 * GUIs for hosted CLAP plugins.
-* Multi-threaded audio graph processing (This would make the engine a lot more complicated, and it is probably overkill for games and genric applications.)
+* Multi-threaded audio graph processing (This would make the engine a lot more complicated, and it is probably overkill for games and generic applications.)
 * VST, VST3, LV2, and AU plugin hosting

 ## Codebase Overview